SquareGPS/navixy-api/docs/user-api/backend-api/websocket/subscription.md

 * `sensor_type` - optional, [metering sensor type](../resources/tracking/tracker/sensor/index.md#metering-sensor-type-values) or [virtual sensor type](../resources/tracking/tracker/sensor/index.md#virtual-sensor-type-values).
 If specified, state values and counters will be omitted.
 Used to filter sensors by type.
 * `include_components` - optional, boolean.
 Default is `true`.
 If set to `false`, parts of composite sensors will be excluded.

-If you use target 'selected' for some devices and then subscribe again to other devices - in readings_batch event you will receive data from all subscribed devices at once.

 ### Response